postman-patt/oz-crawler/README.md

-Crawls Ozbargain Website looking for designaeted keywords.
+Crawls Ozbargain Website looking for designated keywords (Eg. "Pricing Error", "Error", etc.)

 When found, emails user with link to the product.